invictus-ir/Invictus-AWS/README.md

 - Install the AWS CLI package, you can simply follow the instructions here (https://aws.amazon.com/cli/)
 - Install Python3 on your local system
-- Install the requirements with `$pip3 -r requirements.txt`
+- Install the requirements with `$pip3 install -r requirements.txt`
 - An account with permissions to access the AWS environment you want to acquire data from
 - Configure AWS account with `$aws configure`